buddydev/mediapress/readme.txt

 Please see the demo or the MediaPress site for more screenshots.

 == Changelog ==

+= 1.0.4 =
+ * Lightbox javascript API.
+Now developers can leverage our lightbox Javascript API to open media, list of media in lightbox.
+ * Enabling Lightbox for Media list shortcode using lightbox=1 in the shortcode.
+ * Enabling lightbox when clicking on single photo in the activity comment on photo.
+ * Fix lightbox settings to be applied properly(enabling/disabling).
+ * Adding basic debug info for Media.
+ * Default status is set to public for media list shortcode to avoid listing private media.
+ * Fix Wall Gallery issue with the Doc type.
+ * Single Media/Gallery Activity Fix:- Now, will show the activity from all members.
+ * Limit number of media visible in activity stream.
+ * Add "Galleries" link to User list in the admin for quickly viewing user galleries.
+ * Implementation of the Orphaned Media deletion using wp cron.
+ * Fallback to default view when the active view is not available.
+ * Release notes in details: [Link](http://buddydev.com/mediapress-development/mediapress-1-0-4-availa-now/)

 = 1.0.3 =
  * Added pagination support in shortcodes.